Actuarial-Control-Cycle-T1-2024/PLUS-ADVISORY/README.md

 ![Risk Mitigation Table](https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/165151626/da702bff-bef0-4948-8343-3d48b846892a)

 ### Sensitivity Analysis
-Sensitivity analysis was conducted to assess the materiality of the financial impacts from favourable and unfavourable scenarios based on our key assumptions
+Sensitivity analysis was conducted to assess the materiality of the financial impacts from favourable and unfavourable scenarios based on our key assumptions.
+The table below details the different scenarios investigated, the recommended range that our health plan will remain financially viable within and any insights gathered during the analysis.

+> Sensitivity Testing - Scenarios, Impacts and Insights